Les conteuses: Significant themes

 Les conteuses portrayed love differently from the traditional techniques of other French fairy tales, depicting the emotion as complex, with multiple possible outcomes, not all of them happy.
 According to Lewis S. Seifert, in the words of Bronwyn Reddan, “...their tales question the idealization of love as the ultimate fairy tale happy ending even as they contribute to the establishment of the conventional marriage closure”.

 Les conteuses incorporated economic and social messages within their fairy tales to communicate certain moral themes to their audience.
-For example, Marie-Jeanne L'hériter defines moral goals closely in "Les Enchantements de l'éloquence,", portraying characters with positive mentalities who prosper in life despite tragedy or financial fluctuations.
+For example, Marie-Jeanne L'héritier defines moral goals closely in "Les Enchantements de l'éloquence,", portraying characters with positive mentalities who prosper in life despite tragedy or financial fluctuations.

 Les conteuses also challenged gender expectations by portraying female characters who cross-dressed or otherwise fluctuated from gender performance.
 For example, in Belle-Belle, ou le chevalier Fortuné by Marie-Catherine d'Aulnoy, the main character, along with her sisters, cross-dress as men in order to join the royal army.
 The tale ends positively for the main character, calling into question subjects such as power, gender, and responsibility.
 Other examples, such as Henriette-Julie de Murat's Le Sauvage, or Marie-Jeanne L'hériter's Marmoisan, further strengthen this trope of cross-dressing.